What are leadership traits?

 The 5 pillars of leadership range

-This library categorises over 50 essential traits into five core psychological and behavioural domains:
+This library categorises essential traits into five core psychological and behavioural domains:

 Beyond “defaults”: Extending your range